Coders-HQ/Backend/README.md

 <h2 id='api'>🔗API Gateway</h2>

 The CHQ Backend will also be responsible for creating and designing the API gateway that will be a center point of communication between the CHQ Interfaces([CLI](https://github.com/Coders-HQ/CLI) and [Admin](https://github.com/Coders-HQ/Admin)) and the [CHQ Bounty](https://github.com/Coders-HQ/Bounty).
 It is preferred to make a [REST API](https://restfulapi.net/) following all the REST principles.
 This API must also be flexible, meaning that it must be easy to add or remove code/modules.
 It must be inter-compatible since it will be used by 3 different systems with, possibly, an entirely different people.

+<h6>*These are the initial schemas.
+As the projects grows we may need to add more and tune a few things.
+For now we can start here and improve with time.</h6>